 BASIC TECHNICAL DESCRIPTION OF TBRF

-The furnaces up to 200 liters of volume are mounted on skids including the electric control panel and the gas ramp.
+The furnaces with up to 2000 liters of volume are mounted on skids including the electric control panel and the gas ramp.

-The vessel’s rotation is controlled by a variable speed gearmotor powered with an electric engine controlled by inverter and mechanically fastened to the vessel’s frame, the positioning of the furnace during tilting/pouring movement is totally contolled by rotating encoder and PLC.
+The vessel’s rotation is controlled by a variable speed gear-motor powered with an electric engine controlled by inverter and mechanically fastened to the vessel’s frame.
+The positioning of the furnace during tilting/pouring movement is totally controlled by rotating encoder and PLC.

-The burner is provided an oxygen-fuel mixture (on request also with air-fuel) capable to reach temperature of about 1300 and 1500 °C respectively.
+The burner is provided with an oxygen-fuel mixture or with air-fuel capable to reach temperature of about 1500 and

 A local panel (portable of fixed) is used for the control of the operational control of the furnace as tilting and rotation.